As I always say, investment success comes from process.

 But I knew his fate was sealed.
 He had no process, no strategy.
 He made drunken bets based on zero statistical advantages.
 Yet he continued to defy the odds.

 Predictably, the gentleman eventually gave up all of his winnings and his paycheck.
 Sadly, his ignorance regarding probabilities had caught up with him.
 I, on the other hand, was back above break-even.
-I was down to a little more than $30 before the probability gods began to finally work in my favor.
+I was down to a little more than $30 at one point, before the probability gods began to finally work in my favor.

 So what’s the lesson here?